-(This is the greeting from Shana Brown (Yakama), her teaching unit is “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)
+(This is the greeting from Shana Brown (Yakama), her curriculum is “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)

 Imagine the life energy we can inject into our students, classrooms, and our communities when we refuse to accept the metanarrative, when we empower our students to refuse to accept that there has always been a Starbuck’s on that corner and always been a cornfield on that back forty.